The MV formalism for ${\rm IBL}_\infty$- and ${\rm BV}_\infty$-algebras: MV-algebras

 \section{MV-algebras}

 {\fnsymbol{footnote}} \begin{definition} Let $R$ be a complete local Noetherian commutative ring with the residue field $\bfk$ and a maximal ideal $\frm$.
 An {\em\MV-algebra\/}\footnote{Abbreviating Markl-Voronov.
-Not to be mistaken with MV-algebras occurring in many-valued logic.} over $R$ is a quadruple $V= (V,\mu,\delta,\Delta)$ consisting~of \begin{itemize} \item[(i)] a unital graded associative commutative $\bfk$-algebra $(V,\mu)$, \item[(ii)] a \emph{conilpotent} counital graded coassociative cocommutative $\bfk$-coalgebra $(V,\delta)$, and \item[(iii)] a continuous degree $+1$ $R$-linear map $\Delta : V\hot R \to V\hot R$ such that $\Delta^2=0$ and $\Delta(1) = 0$. \end{itemize} We require that the unit map $\eta : \bfk \to V$ for $(V,\mu)$ is a coaugmentation for $(V,\delta)$, and the counit $\epsilon : V \to \bfk$ is an augmentation for $(V,\mu)$.
+Not to be mistaken with MV-algebras occurring in many-valued logic.} over $R$ is a quadruple $V= (V,\mu,\delta,\Delta)$ consisting~of \begin{itemize} \item[(i)] a unital graded associative commutative $\bfk$-algebra $(V,\mu)$, \item[(ii)] a \emph{conilpotent} counital graded coassociative cocommutative $\bfk$-coalgebra $(V,\delta)$, and \item[(iii)] a continuous degree $+1$ $R$-linear map $\Delta : V\hot R \to V\hot R$ such that $\Delta^2=0$ and $\Delta(1) = 0$. \end{itemize} We require that the unit map $\eta : \bfk \to V$ for $(V,\mu)$ be a coaugmentation for $(V,\delta)$ and the counit $\epsilon : V \to \bfk$ be an augmentation for $(V,\mu)$.
+These conditions imply that these maps are nontrivial and $V \ne 0$.
 In most situations, $R$ will either be the ground field $\bfk$ or a power series ring $\bfk[[\hbar]]$. \end{definition}

 \begin{remark} Let $I = \Ker (\epsilon)$ be the augmentation ideal of $(V,\mu)$.
 The {\em reduced diagonal\/} $\bardelta$ is defined by the standard formula

 for $v\in I$, while $\bardelta(1) := 0$.
 We iterate $\bardelta$ by putting $\bardelta^{[0]}(v) := v$ and